 Travel to Ravenna

-Not far from the Adriatic sea, RAVENNA is located in the northeast of Italy, about 75 km away from Bologna, the regional capital city.
+Not far from the Adriatic sea, RAVENNA is a city located in the north-east of Italy, about 75 km away from Bologna.

-Its 35 kilometres of coast host, from North to South, as much as 9 different seaside resorts, each of which with its own peculiar features: Casalborsetti, Marina Romea, Porto Corsini, Marina di Ravenna, Punta Marina Terme, Lido Adriano, Lido di Dante, Lido di Classe and Lido di Savio.
+Its 35 kilometres of coastline, from North to South, host 9 different beach towns: Casalborsetti, Marina Romea, Porto Corsini, Marina di Ravenna, Punta Marina Terme, Lido Adriano, Lido di Dante, Lido di Classe and Lido di Savio.

 An efficient network of highways, railways and airports make Ravenna easy to reach, connecting it with the entire surrounding territory.

 The fastest way to get to Ravenna is by road or highway.